yanzhiwangwyz/HospitalManagement/README.md

 docker run -p 8080:8080 project
 ```
 ## Deploy on Render
-- Add `Dockerfile` to specify environment, specify working directory, and build the application using Maven
+- Add `renderDockerfile/Dockerfile` to specify environment, specify working directory, and build the application using Maven
 - [Hospital Management Project](https://hospitalmanagement-wpli.onrender.com/)
 ## Deploy on Heroku
 - Add `Dockerfile` to specify environment, specify working directory, and build the application using Maven